nabla-ml/nabla/docs/api/ops/randn_like.md

 ## Returns

+Tensor
-- `Tensor`: A new tensor with the same properties as the template, filled with normally distributed random values.
+    A new tensor with the same properties as the template, filled with normally distributed random values.